DanielACummings/Splendiffelist/README.md

         - With small screen, make selected nav bar item visible
         - More precisely define number of columns for varying screen sizes (especially on the smaller end)
         - Make input fields just small enough to fit placeholder text then expand them as user types?
+    - For long names that wrap without whitespace, use a dash between the wrapped lines
+    - Update home screen to have local browser storage version of the app so it can be demoed or even used indefinitely without signing up
+    - Migrate data from local storage to DB option (& an easy to see visual cue for knowing (when logged in) that there's local storage data that can be migrated)

 # Setup
 - composer create-project laravel/laravel SplendifeList-LaravelAndVue